powerfulseal/powerfulseal/docs/7_faq.md

 The Seal doesn't:
   - need external dependencies (db, Spinnaker), apart from SSH, cloud and Kubernetes API access
   - need you to setup ```cron```
+  - rely on randomness for all of your experiments

 ### Can I contribute to The Seal ?